Excel Quick Analysis (Table of Contents)

-Excel is tremendous while doing the data analysis, for this purpose only excel has various kinds of formulas, tools, visualization charts, and many other kinds of stuff.
-Over a period of time, Microsoft has made very useful updates with its new version products and similarly, in its 2013 version of excel it has provided one more useful tool i.e. “Quick Analysis”.
+Excel is tremendous while doing the data analysis; for this purpose, only excel has various kinds of formulas, tools, visualization charts, and many other kinds of stuff.
+Over a period of time, Microsoft has made handy updates with its new version of products, and similarly, in its 2013 version of excel, it has provided one more useful tool, i.e. “Quick Analysis”.

 What is Quick Analysis Tools in Excel?

-These are can be done with a few seconds.
+These can be done in a few seconds.

 How to Use Quick Analysis Tools in Excel?